 Explanation: Energy in the form of heat and light is obtained by sun.
-Sunlight contains large amount of energy.
+Sunlight contains a large amount of energy.
 The Sun’s energy warms the planet’s surface, powering titanic transfers of heat and pressure in weather patterns and ocean currents.

 13. SI unit for energy is_____________

 Explanation: SI unit for energy is joule.
 Metric unit of measurement for energy or work equal to a force of one Newton applied through a distance of one meter.
 One joule is equivalent to 0.737324 ft-lbs.
-Joule is SI unit of work, energy and heat.
+Joule is a SI unit of work, energy and heat.

 14. Trapped heat inside the earth is known as_______________